 Finally, the judge ruled in favor of the plaintiff's claim for assault and battery based on the punching and dragging incident described above.
 Under New York law, an “assault” occurs whenever the defendant intentionally places the plaintiff “in fear of imminent harm or offensive contact,” while “battery” involves the “intentional wrongful physical contact with another person without consent.”

 Speak with a New York City Race and Sex Discrimination Lawyer Today

 Obviously, not every defendant refuses to defend against a discrimination lawsuit.
 But this case illustrates the type of conduct that can get employers in trouble.
 If you have been subjected to any threatening or abusive conduct in the workplace, you need to take immediate action.
-The first step is to contact a qualified New York employment law attorney.
-Call the Law Offices of White, Nisar & Hilferty, LLP, to speak with a member of our team today.
+The first step is to contact a qualified New York employment attorney.
+Call the Law Offices of Nisar Law Group, P.C., to speak with a member of our team today.